Corporate Social Responsibility –

 - Right to a fair wage – We believe that everyone has the right to a fair wage, regardless of what country you come from.
 Most of our products are made in India and Turkey which is renowned for paying a very poor wage.
 All of our products are made within the ‘Fair Wear’ guidelines which effectively up to doubles the maker’s wage by paying an extra 10p per garment to the individual worker.
 In impoverished countries this is extremely important to us.

-- Circular Fashion Economy – Neptune Clothing is a complete circular economy – All of our products are 100% recycled and recyclable – this includes the garments, packaging and all energy used to produce these are from renewables.
-Once the items are sold we donate a minimum of £1 GBP (per item) to various charities who we believe align with our ethos in the removal of plastic from our seas and the protection of animals in the ocean.
-When the product is at the end of the life we purchase the items back by way of 25% discount code to use on any further purchases.
+- Circular Fashion Economy – Neptune Clothing is a complete circular economy – All of our products are 100% recyclable – this includes the garments, packaging and all energy used to produce these are from renewables.
+Once the items are sold we donate a minimum of £1 GBP (per sale) to various charities who we believe align with our ethos in the removal of plastic from our seas and the protection of animals in the ocean.
+When the product is at the end of the life we purchase the items back by way of 20% discount code to use on any further purchases.
 Once we have the items back we will either reuse or recycle.

 - Carbon Offsetting – For all of the factors we cannot control we use various projects around the world to carbon offset our footprint.
 We have contributed to renewables in India, clean cooking in Ghana and boreholes in Malawi.

 - Education – We use our social media platforms to share stories good and bad to educate our followers on how the environment is changing.
-We also have an education station – a mobile trailer which will be used at events to educate people how to reduce their plastic footprint and also we will be using it as a base for our own beach clean events.
+We also have an education station being built – a mobile trailer which will be used at events to educate people how to reduce their plastic footprint and also we will be using it as a base for our own beach clean events.